tinacms/tina.io/content/docs/getting-started/edit-content.md

 ## Form Configuration

-`useForm` needs a [form configuration object](/docs/plugins/forms#form-configuration) with properties that determine how the form behaves on load and save, what fields to render and their associated content, along with other metadata.
+`useForm` needs a [form configuration object](/docs/plugins/forms#form-configuration) with properties that determine how the form behaves on load and save, what fields are available, and other metadata.

-While there are other form config properties, the key ones to examine in the example above are `fields`, `initialValues`, and `onSubmit`.
+While there are other form config properties, the key ones to examine in the example above are `id`, `fields`, `initialValues`, and `onSubmit`.
 We'll look closely at each of these now.

+### _id_

+The `id` is unique identifier for the form.
+Since our example is the only instance of this form, the `id` is hard-coded.
+But if this form were in a template component, we would generate the `id` from the content to distinguish it from other form instances.

 ### _fields_

-[Fields](/docs/plugins/fields) are integral inputs for editing content.
-The `fields` array in the form config is comprised of Field objects.

-All fields share a common [base configuration](docs/plugins/fields#field-config), but some fields will have different properties beyond these base field options.
-At their most basic, fields need at least two properties: a `name` or path to the editable data and a `component` to edit that data from.
+The `fields` array is comprised of field definitions.
+All fields share a common [base configuration](docs/plugins/fields#field-config).
+Field definitions need at least two properties: a `name` or the path to the data and a `component` to edit that data from.

-Notice how the value for `name` in our first field is 'title', that matches the property name in the original `data` object.
-If that property were named `headline` (instead of `title`), we'd have to update the `name` in the field object to connect that field with the proper data value.

-Our example above uses two _default fields_: [`text`](/docs/plugins/fields/text) & [`textarea`](/docs/plugins/fields/textarea).
-Tina provides many other default [field plugins](/docs/plugins/fields), along with some more complex fields such as an [HTML](/docs/plugins/fields/html) / [Markdown](/docs/plugins/fields/markdown) wysiwygs, and [date picker](/docs/plugins/fields/date).
-You can even create your own [custom fields](/docs/plugins/fields/custom-fields).

 You will be working with fields a lot in Tina.
 To get more familiar, try to adjust the `label` property or add a new field to the array.
-Reference [the documentation](/docs/plugins/fields) for a full list of default field options.
+Reference [the documentation](/docs/plugins/fields) for a full list of default field plugins.

 ### _initialValues_

-`initialValues` are an object of values to initially populate the form.
-This option, along with `onSubmit` are inherited by the [Final Form library field configuration](https://final-form.org/docs/final-form/types/Config) that Tina uses for all forms.
-You can use this option when you don't need to load data asynchronously.
+`initialValues` contains the data used to populate the form.
 If you do need to load data asynchronously on form creation, you'd use a function called `loadInitialValues` (we'll get to that soon).

 ### _onSubmit_